RryanWilsonW/Accessibile-Refactoring/README.md

 # Div class content.

 This part of the document contains three section elements with the bulk of the pages information.
-These three sections have a similar format with an <h2> tags containing titles, img tags with corrisponding pictures, and <p> tags with the descriptive information for each tag.
+These three sections have a similar format with a h2 tags containing titles, img tags with corrisponding pictures, and <p> tags with the descriptive information for each tag.
 They are then styles and positioned using external CSS.
 The first and thrid section are positioned so that the pictures are on the left, and the second one positioned to the right.
 The sections also all contain an ID tag that make the links in the header functional.

 # Aside